PolyPasswordHasher/PolyPasswordHasher-C/README.md

 In order to explain some of the features of libpolypasswordhasher we will add both, threshold and shielded accounts.
-The  library supports shielded accounts, which are, in essence, user accounts that cannot unlock the store (imagine normal users vs super users).
+The  library supports shielded accounts, which are, in essence, user accounts that cannot bootstrap the store (imagine normal users vs super users).

 We will also configure the context for two isolated-check-bits.
 Isolated-check bits aid us in providing a login capability even if the store is locked.
 The